dgraph-io/dgraph/wiki/content/query-language/index.md

 ```
 ## Cascade Directive

 `@cascade` directive forces a removal of those entites that don't have all the fields specified in the query.
-This can be useful, if a filter was applied because without cascade.
-For example
+This can be useful in cases where some filter was applied.
+For example, consider this query:

 ```
 curl localhost:8080/query -XPOST -d $'{